antronerds/r2-faqs-workflows/docs/Faqs.md

 -----

-1. Which platforms does R2- suport?
+1. Which platforms does R2- support?
 2. Can I shield my data up to publication?
-3. Which kind of data does r2 support?
+3. Which kind of data does R2 support?
-4. Expression data platforms are supported by R2?
+4. Which expression data platforms are supported by R2?
-5. Can I  analyse my date within in collaborative setting?
+5. Can I  analyse my date within a collaborative setting?
-6. Why can't I see survival data in my dataset of interest
+6. Why can't I see survival data in my dataset of interest?
 7. Can I upload my own data?
 8. How can I make corrections to data that I already submitted?
 9. How can I delete my own dataset or make my dataset public?